 The study was conducted on the sample of 1456 participants (777 women and 679 men) from several towns in Croatia, recruited by opportunity sampling method.
 The age of participants ranged from 18 to 87 years (M=34.89; SD=17.10).
 Questionnaires were administered by well-instructed psychology students in the homes of the participants.
-Participants reviewed a letter of information, signed informed consent and then completed the questionnaires.
+Participation was voluntary and anonymous with no incentives offered.
+All participants reviewed a letter of information, signed informed consent and then completed the questionnaires.